sunzhch/gitSkills/README.md

 # gitSkills
 learn git skills
-create a new branch is quick;
+create a new branch is quick & simple;